 Fort Jones is a tiny city located in the state of California.
 With a population of 689 people and just one neighborhood, Fort Jones is the 780th largest community in California.

-When you are in Fort Jones, you'll notice that it is more blue-collar than most other communities in America.
-36.41% of Fort Jones’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fort Jones is a blue-collar town, with 36.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fort Jones is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fort Jones who work in office and administrative support (28.80%), farm management occupations (11.96%), and healthcare suport services (8.70%).

 Telecommuters are a relatively large percentage of the workforce: 11.80% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fort Jones is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fort Jones does not have a public transit system used by locals to get to and from work.

 The per capita income in Fort Jones in 2022 was $21,729, which is low income relative to California and the nation.
 This equates to an annual income of $86,916 for a family of four.
 However, Fort Jones contains both very wealthy and poor people as well.